 If you already give to a charity, that’s amazing and the smallest amount makes the difference, but there’s so many other great causes where your money could give something back.
 We all take for granted the services we may need as we get older, become parents, or if we’re in an accident, but without great causes that put time and effort to help and need the funds to continue the great work.

 Buy supplies to help stock a food bank

 Winter is a time where money needs to stretch further than most other seasons.
 With increased costs for utilities, transport and, of course, the build up and aftermath of Christmas, some people have the difficult choice of prioritising their money.
-Unfortunately, food is often the thing that people feel they can live without which is not something people should have to choose.
-In the between, 1st April ’17 and 31st March ’18, there was a 13% increase * in food parcels given out by The Trussell Trust, the UK’s largest food bank distributor.
+Unfortunately, food is often the thing that people feel they can live without, which is not something people should have to choose.
+In between, 1st April ’17 and 31st March ’18, there was a 13% increase * in food parcels given out by The Trussell Trust, the UK’s largest food bank distributor.

 Although the increase of food bank usage is a bigger issue, by just giving donations to the food bank you can ease the pressure for someone over the coming months and help provide supplies that certainly won’t be taken for granted.

 Help the Environment – sell old items and make a donation.

 How many of us have boxes of old clothes, shoes and electronics that are good enough but aren’t ‘new’?
 Don’t dump them, sell them!
 There are so many great places you can easily sell unwanted items, whether it’s classic eBay or Gumtree, the modern Facebook Marketplace or an even fancier app such as Schpock, getting cash for your old items has never been easier.